davoper/keyboard-layouts/README.md

 Run _setup.exe_ to install new layout.

 You will need Administrative privileges to install new keyboard layout on Windows operating system.
+(depending on current Windows language and active keyboard, restart of operating system might be needed after installation before new layout becomes active)

 # Using layouts
 After layout is installed simply choose it like any other existing keyboard layout that comes preinstalled, using Language settings.